dancgnx/cgxCopyMGMT/README.md

 WARNING: USE AT YOUR OWN RISK

-Copy Device Management Policy from one interface to anotehr
+Copy Device Management Policy from one interface to another

 Instructions: